JhumkiBarat/happy-birthday-sliding-puzzle/README.md

 # happy-birthday-sliding-puzzle

-This was a project that shows helps us wish our friend happy birthday with help of a sliding puzzle game.
+This was a project that helps us wish our friend an innovative happy birthday with help of a sliding puzzle game.

 Steps:-

-save an image with name imm.png
+1.save an image with name imm.png which you want to show your friend.

-Browse png based to play the game.
+2.Browse png based to play the game.

-You will have to finish within 20 moves to win the game.
+3.You will have to finish within 20 moves to win the game.

-At the end of the game a beautiful message awaits.
+4.At the end of the game a beautiful message awaits.